20th Century Wareham

-At the outbreak of what was known at the time as the ‘Great War’, Wareham was a small market town with a population of just over 2000 people.
-However it was soon home to one of the largest military camps in Dorset with over 7000 men stationed.
+At the outbreak of what was known at the time as the ‘Great War’, Wareham suddenly became home to one of the largest military camps in Dorset with over 7000 men stationed there.

 The camp was built on the outskirts of the town on both sides of the Worgret road (where the Purbeck School and the old Wareham Middle school are located).
 It was used as a base for training new recruits and included a hospital, chapel and a garrison theatre.
 Regiments from Yorkshire, Lancashire and also from Australia and New Zealand were housed there.
 Towards the end of the war the camp was also used to store tanks returning from France.